rjkviegas/skills-workshops/week-1/tdd_process_workshop_with_roman_numerals_kata/COACH_INSTRUCTIONS.md

 - Simplest possible solution
 - No over engineering
 - Helps to identify duplication and see a pattern
-- Helps to ultimately solve this kata
+- Helps to ultimately solve the real version of this kata which is actually to convert the numbers from 1 - 3000.

 Write up the initial code for the first three tests people had.
 I believe the most basic solution to make the tests go green would be an if/else statement.